rails/rails/README.md

 ### In app

 If you are using a threaded server like Puma or Thin, the current implementation of ActionCable can run side-along with your Rails application.
-For example, to listen for websocket requests on `/websocket`, match requests on that path:
+For example, to listen for WebSocket requests on `/websocket`, match requests on that path:

 ```ruby
 # config/routes.rb